-- 1. Extended glider operations shall not be conducted within a 5 NM radius of NAS Patuxent River except with prior approval of the Air Operations Officer.
+1. Extended glider operations shall not be conducted within a 5 NM radius of NAS Patuxent River except with prior approval of the Air Operations Officer.
 Normally, all glider operations shall be conducted using aircraft as the tow vehicle.
 The use of another means of glider launch will be coordinated in advance with the Air Operations Officer.
-Two-way radio communications must be established before takeoff and be maintained throughout the flight. - 2.
-The following operations are authorized: - a.
-Extended glider/soaring operations are authorized in one of the three glider operating areas or at OLF Webster.
-Refer to Illustrations 14-16. - b.
+Two-way radio communications must be established before takeoff and be maintained throughout the flight.

+- 2. The following operations are authorized: - a.
+Extended glider/soaring operations are authorized in one of the three glider operating areas or at WOLF.
+Refer to illustrations 14 through 17. - b.
 Restricted glider operations consist of aircraft tow from take-off directly to a designated release point, followed by short duration non- aerobatic maneuvering and a landing. - 3.
 Glider operations within airspace under the jurisdiction of NAS Patuxent River require the following ceiling and visibility minima as reported by Patuxent River Weather Office: - a.
-For extended gliding/soaring operations in any of the three glider operating areas at NAS Patuxent River or OLF Webster, a ceiling of 3,500 feet and visibility of 3 SM is required. - b.
+For extended gliding/soaring operations in any of the three glider operating areas at NAS Patuxent River or WOLF, a ceiling of 3,500 feet and visibility of 3 SM is required. - b.
 For restricted glider operations, a ceiling of 1,000 feet and a visibility of 3 SM is required.

-8.10.1 Glider Operating Areas.
+8.10.1 GLIDER OPERATING AREAS.

-The glider operating areas listed below will be specified at the pre-launch briefing and, except the OLF Webster area, are normally for use only during non-working hours.
+The glider operating areas listed below will be specified at the pre-launch briefing and, except the WOLF area, are normally for use only during non-working hours.
 Glider flights outside these areas are restricted to transits directly to and from these areas or entry into landing patterns.
-Aerobatics are permitted in the OLF Webster (R-4005W) area and the NAS Patuxent River Class D airspace (R-4007) when such airspace is designated for exclusive glider operations.
+Aerobatics are permitted in the WOLF (R-4005W) area and the NAS Patuxent River Class D airspace (R-4007) when such airspace is designated for exclusive glider operations.
 The pattern for all other traffic shall be on the opposite side of the runway.

-8.10.2 Northwest Glider Operating Area.
+8.10.2NORTHWEST GLIDER OPERATING AREA.